 Applies to gefitinib: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking gefitinib:Less common
+You should check with your doctor immediately if any of these side effects occur when taking gefitinib:Less common

 - bloating or swelling of face, arms, hands, lower legs, or feet